caiobegotti/Nuntii-Latini/README.md

 * HEADER: title of secondary news of the day
 * PARAGRAPH: the first without a header are from the main article, others appear after a header only
 * AUTHOR: the name of the person who published the article

+All corpora are in plain texts without blank lines.

 Contributing
 ------------